cmeeren/eiscatscanplot/README.md

 Copy `eiscatscanplot.py` to anywhere on your computer and run it with `python eiscatscanplot.py`.
 The script will auto-detect the latest 32m folder in the ESR data directory (this can be overridden when you run the script).
 You may change a few constants at the top of the script to adjust the script behaviour, but this is generally not needed.

+The script will update plots in realtime, and when it detects the end of a scan, it will save the figure and start a new plot.

 Requirements
 ------------